S3-working-group/s3-practical-guide/content/src/building-organizations/helping-team.md

 ![right,fit](img/structural-patterns/helping-team.png)

-An equivalent group of people with the mandate to execute on a specific set of requirements defined by a delegator.
+**Form equivalent groups of people with the mandate to execute on a specific set of requirements defined by a delegator.**

 A helping team: